-economic impact; to set measures to reduce the cost of proposed rules below that threshold; to require approval by the Joint Committee on Administrative Regulation Review for any rule with costs above that threshold to take effect; and to allow a member of the Legislature to petition the joint committee to request a Business Impact Analysis without prompting by a business.
+Alabama 1975; to set a minimum threshold for a proposed rule's economic impact; to set measures to reduce the cost of proposed rules below that threshold; to require approval by the Joint Committee on Administrative Regulation Review for any rule with costs above that threshold to take effect; and to allow a member of the Legislature to petition the joint committee to request a Business Impact Analysis without prompting by a business.

-8 BE IT ENACTED BY THE LEGISLATURE OF ALABAMA:
+BE IT ENACTED BY THE LEGISLATURE OF ALABAMA:

-9 Section 1.
-Sections 41-22-5.1, 41-22-5.2, and 10 41-22-23, Code of Alabama 1975, as last amended by Act 11 2019-498, 2019 Regular Session, are amended to read as 12 follows:
+Section 1.
+Sections 41-22-5.1, 41-22-5.2, and 41-22-23, Code of Alabama 1975, are amended to read as follows:

-14 "(a) This section and Section 41-22-5.2 shall be15 known and may be cited as "The Red Tape Reduction Act."
+"(a) This section and Section 41-22-5.2 shall be known and may be cited as "The Red Tape Reduction Act."

-16 "(b) When an agency files a notice of intent to 17 adopt, amend, or repeal any rule, the agency shall make its 18 best efforts to notify the public of the proposed rule.
-At a minimum, when the agency files the notice of intent, the 19 20 agency shall post the text of the rule the agency proposes to 21 adopt, amend, or repeal on its website or, if the agency has 22 no website, on a website operated or maintained by the 23 executive branch.
-Additionally, when the agency files a notice 24 of intent to adopt, amend, or repeal a rule, the agency shall 25 electronically notify any person who has registered with the 26 agency his or her desire to receive notification of any 27 proposal by the agency to adopt, amend, or repeal a rule.
+"(b) When an agency files a notice of intent to adopt, amend, or repeal any rule, the agency shall make its best efforts to notify the public of the proposed rule.
+At a minimum, when the agency files the notice of intent, the agency shall post the text of the rule the agency proposes to adopt, amend, or repeal on its website or, if the agency has no website, on a website operated or maintained by the executive branch.
+Additionally, when the agency files a notice of intent to adopt, amend, or repeal a rule, the agency shall electronically notify any person who has registered with the agency his or her desire to receive notification of any proposal by the agency to adopt, amend, or repeal a rule.